 Eula looked at Betty then said, “Kevin says the same stuff all the time.
 He was talking about returning to Melton to pick up a man across the road from where I lived because he promised to do it.”

-Eula and Betty walked around the tractor and trailer, inspected the shovel and considered a basic plan that involved Eula driving the tractor and Kevin in the trailer with multiple spears for thrusting the zombies back or killing them.
+Eula and Betty walked around the tractor and trailer.
+They inspected the shovel.
+They considered the basic plan that involved Eula driving the tractor with Kevin in the wagon with multiple spears for thrusting the zombies back or killing them.

 Betty said, “It is a shame he doesn’t know how to shoot a gun.
 We need to fix that quickly.
 But for the next few days, no guns.
 Today, we make the spears and get him to practice thrusting forward.
 After a few trips, I am sure we will have at least a few people who can shoot properly.”